zmj64351508/resume/Resume_en.md

 * Work completely under Linux, using `VIM` as editor and compiler tools like `gnumake` and `gcc`.

-* Deploy the program to the embeded platform which is called “leanXcam”.
+* Deploy the program to the embedded platform which is called “leanXcam”.

-* Make a cross complier toolchain using `crosstools-ng`.
+* Make a cross compiler toolchain using `crosstools-ng`.

 ## Internship